 For help on the warning options, use dialyzer -Whelp.
-The options are also enumerated, see function gui/1 below (WarnOpts).
+The options are also enumerated, see type warn_option().

 Warning option -Wrace_conditions has no effect when set in source files.

 Attribute -dialyzer() can also be used for turning on warnings.
 For example, if a module has been fixed regarding unmatched returns, adding the following line can help in assuring that no new unmatched return warnings are introduced: